 The goal is to present to our “viewer” a professional looking, easy to understand, visually engaging videos that will help them understand the concepts being taught and be able to implement those practices into their own work.
 We also want the viewer to realize that these are real teachers, real classrooms and as such we don’t control the class, we document the lesson, bumpy shots and all.

-While we shoot classrooms full of kids, our presentations should not be “child-like”, the use of graphics and fonts should reflect the professionalism of the work, not the cuteness of the children – unless we are trying to recreate student work.
+While we shoot classrooms full of kids, our presentations should not be “child-like,” the use of graphics and fonts should reflect the professionalism of the work, not the cuteness of the children – unless we are trying to recreate student work.

 We achieve this goal by careful consideration of all elements that go into the finished video.

-Video:
+Video

 Our video is shot in HD.
 In the past SD video was always shot on broadcast cameras starting on Betacam in the 90’s and moving to DVCPro50, when the format came out.
 Until you have had the opportunity to shoot in the field under the conditions that we generally shoot in classrooms it can be hard to appreciate the effort our videographers go through to get the footage.